-Now we see how we are protected… it is the Angels of God (1) that are fighting on our behalf and rescuing us!
+Now we see how we are protected… it is the Angels of God (1) fighting on our behalf and rescuing us!
 The first part of this verse is what Satan (a fallen angel) quoted to Jesus during His wilderness temptation (1) (Matthew 4:6).
-However, Satan left off the second part about subduing and trampling a young lion and serpent and that referred to his destruction by Jesus!
+However, Satan left off the second part about subduing and trampling a young lion and serpent, which referred to his destruction by Jesus!
 (1 John 3:8.
 1 Peter 5:8.
 Revelation 20:2.
 Luke 10:19.
 Romans 16:20 )

 The LORD says, "Because he is devoted to me, I will deliver him; I will protect him because he is loyal to me.
 (NET Psalm 91:14)

 This verse provides a further understanding of how to enable this protection… BECAUSE we are DEVOTED to Him… BECAUSE we are LOYAL to Him!
 (Psalms 25:14) This includes accepting the Lord Jesus as a personal savior (1) and then living to become just like Him in all you say, do, think, or believe as His disciple.
 Being a disciple includes being disciplined to obey Him (Luke 6:46.
 John 14:23,24).

 When he calls out to me, I will answer him.
 I will be with him when he is in trouble; I will rescue him and bring him honor.
 I will satisfy him with long life, and will let him see my salvation.
 (NET Psalm 91:15,16)